lino-framework/book/docs/dev/builddocs.rst

 session will fail:

 >>> import lino_book.projects.team.tests.test_notify
+Traceback (most recent call last):
+...
-django.core.exceptions.ImproperlyConfigured: Requested setting SITE, but settings are not configured.
+ImproperlyConfigured: Requested setting SITE, but settings are not configured.
 You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings.

 As the error message tries to explain, the module refuses to import because :envvar:`DJANGO_SETTINGS_MODULE` is not set.
 That's related